-Unable to receive mail from remote mail servers to any hosted domain/mailbox on my MailEnable server.
+This article can help you diagnose why you are unable to receive mail from remote mail servers to any hosted domain/mailbox on the MailEnable server.

-MailEnable's Diagnostic Report only tests that MailEnable is configured and functioning correctly, but it cannot diagnose external configuration issues (like firewall or network connectivity).
+MailEnable's Diagnostic Report (Article ME020136) only tests that MailEnable is configured and functioning correctly, but it cannot diagnose external configuration issues (like firewall or network connectivity).

-If the inbound message connections are found in the logs, then the next thing to do (if there are problems locating a message) is to track the message through the system using the service/connector logs.
+Lastly, if the inbound message connections are found in the SMTP logs, then the next thing to do (if there are problems locating a message) is to track the message through the system.
 The basic throughput for most messages that arrive remotely via the SMTP service is;

 How do other mail servers learn about my newly installed mail server?: Article ME020019